CKA Certification Study Guide: A Complete Resource For CKA Aspirants

 As one of the highest velocity open source projects, Kubernetes is exploding.
 In this scenario – the demand for skilled DevOps Engineers with Kubernetes cluster administration knowledge is growing.

-Therefore passing CKA certification can increase your chances for continued growth across the broad set of companies and organizations using Kubernetes.
+Therefore, passing the CKA certification can increase your chances of career growth in a wide range of companies and organizations that use Kubernetes

 To begin your journey of becoming a Certified Kubernetes Administrator – start by registering for the exam on the Linux Foundation portal.